Elisabeth L. O'Toole, J.D.

 “Composing Kings and Criminals: A Humanist Study” Co-presenter with my student (Emelia O’Toole), ACJS Annual Meeting, Spring 2018, New Orleans

-“Trial by Twitter: Social Media and the Justice Process” Co-presenter with former student Jacob Kabrud (Boise State M.A.), ACJS Annual Meeting, Spring 2014, Philadelphia
+“Trial by Twitter: Social Media and the Justice Process” Co-presenter with a former student, ACJS Annual Meeting, Spring 2014, Philadelphia

 “Capital Punishment and Modern Culture: The times they are a-changing” Panel Chair, ACJS Annual Meeting, Spring 2012, New York City